What can help you to cope with COPD?

 Photo of an elderly man fishing with his granddaughter

 For many people, chronic obstructive pulmonary disease () only has a minor impact on everyday life for a long time.
 But the symptoms get worse as time goes by.
-Various things can make it easier to maintain a normal everyday life for as long as possible.
+Various things can make it easier to have a normal everyday life for as long as possible.

 In everyday life, people with need to adjust their activities to their current level of fitness.
-It is important to be familiar with your own body, have an understanding of , and know how to deal with symptoms.
-This can make it easier to cope better and avoid potential problems.
+Because of this, it's important to be familiar with your own body, have an understanding of , and know how to deal with the symptoms.
+This can help you cope better and avoid potential problems.

 What are the signs of early-stage COPD?